ryanwebber/ryanwebber.github.io/content/_projects/rum.md

 I like the idea of using a lisp as a scripting language for future game development projects, and because there's only a couple of embeddable options out there.
-I also thought it might be interesting to try to expose interpreter state via meta-programming facilities similar to lua.
+I also thought it might be interesting to try to expose interpreter state via meta-programming facilities similar to Lua.

 The rest of the story is pretty standard: there's not much complexity to the parser, and the tree-walking interpreter is straightforward.
 Thanks to the